run-ai/docs/docs/admin/integration/kubevirt.md

 ### Assign host devices to virtual machines

-For each node in the cluster that we want to use with VMs we must
+For each node in the cluster that we want to use with VMs we must:

 * Identify all GPU cards.
-* Map them for KubeVirt to pick up (called _assigning host devices to a virtual machine_).
+* Map GPU cards for KubeVirt to pick up (called _assigning host devices to a virtual machine_).

-Identifying GPU cards is operating-system specific.
+Instructions for identifying GPU cards are operating-system specific.
 For Ubuntu 20.04 run:

 ``` bash
 lspci -nnk -d 10de: